suinleelab/cxr_covid/README.md

             padchest.h5
         BIMCV-COVID-19
             BIMCV-COVID-19.h5

-You will NEED to make an HDF5 for at least the BIMCV-COVID-19+ repository.

-Note that due to its small size, we do not provide scripts for loading the GitHub-COVID from HDF5 files.

 ## Training the models
 After setting up the datasets, train models using the "train_covid.py" script.
 This script works via the command line; for more information on using the script, run "python train_covid.py --help".